-Ashton Mota ’23 Speaks at the White House
+Ashton Mota ’23 Speaks on Behalf of Transgender Rights at the White House

 Ashton Mota ’23 gives A Kids Book About Being Inclusive to President Biden and First Lady Jill Biden.

 Ashton Mota ’23 with Transportation Secretary Pete Buttigieg and husband and LGBTQ+ advocate Chasten Buttigieg.

 A little over two years ago, Ashton joined the GenderCool Project, a storytelling campaign led by transgender and nonbinary youth.
 “We share our stories to help replace negative opinions with positive experiences,” he says.
 “A lot of people may think, mistakenly, that they don’t know a transgender or nonbinary person.
 You might not understand until you meet us that we’re just like everyone else.”

 Through the GenderCool Project, in 2021, Ashton co-authored a children’s book called A Kids Book About Being Inclusive.
 It is one in a three-book series, the GenderCool Collection, intended to bring clarity and positivity to the national conversation about difference and belonging.